Omachine/Omachine/README.md

 - **Tools and Technologies**: Unity

 ## Projects
-Currently working on a little project for a Roguelike Game called Goose Battle in a Team of 3 people
+Currently working on a project for a Sailing Game and working on water and buoyancy physics in a Team of 3 people

 ## Connect with Me